IreAlMar/solid-api/README.md

 ## Exercise

-1. Application layer -> use cases, create handler class for each use case
+1. Application layer -> use cases
 * get item
 * save item
 1. Create 2 new use cases: